veit/jupyter-tutorial/docs/productive/dvc/index.rst

 in the pipeline in a separate ``.dvc`` file that can then be managed by Git.

-These ``.dvc`` files, however, allow practical tools for manipulating and visualizing DAGs, see, for example, :ref:`visualisation of DAGs
+These ``.dvc`` files, however, allow practical tools for manipulating and visualizing DAGs, see, for example, :doc:`visualisation of DAGs
-<dvc-pipeline-show>`.
+<pipeline>`.

 Finally, external dependencies can also be specified with :ref:`dvc remote
 <dvc-remote>`.